 25 drops Cedarwood

-So they can reduce your reaction to allergens, calm any inflammation caused by allergens, and reduce congestion caused by those allergens.
+Because of this, these oils can reduce your reaction to allergens, calm any inflammation caused by allergens, and reduce congestion caused by those allergens.

 One caution: If you are on medications that are metabolized by CYP2D6, CYP1A2, CYP2C9, or CYP3A4 you should avoid using German Chamomile.
 Replace with Lavender or Sweet Marjoram instead.